gothma/homebridge-keyble/README.md

 ### 0.0.1

+* Set/update new status to homebridge depending if it is expected
 * Retrieve current status at initialization
 * Set private settings through Homebridge

 ### Known Issues

+* Handle keyble timeouts (unresolved promises)
+* Use traditional setProps as Siri/Homekit does not understand custom setProps
 * Handle "UNKNOWN" status response
-* Handle keyble timeouts (unresolved promises)
 * Improve reaction delay
     * Keep-alive bluetooth connection
     * Use async